RLOpenCatalyst/rg-doc/source/Features.rst

 b.
 The project is independent of the researcher.
 We can create an empty project and add collaborators later.
 We can add collaborators through the "Manage" option which is at the project details screen.
 c. **My Projects** page of the Research Gateway will list all the existing projects created along with other details.
 Clicking on a specific project will lead to a project details page.
 Click on the specific project you can navigate to the project details page.
+d.
+The products which are updated in the last 30 minutes will be visible under the active filter.

 Auto-Stop Resources on Idle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^